 Careers Education, Information and Guidance (CEIAG) along with working with employers has a large impact on preparing students for post 16 education and the working world.

-Good Career guidance helps inspire students towards further study and enables them to make informed decisions whenever choices are open to them.
+Effective careers guidance helps inspire students towards further study and enables them to make informed decisions about the choices that are open to them.
 It helps them to understand enough about the world of work to know what skills they need to succeed.
-Good career guidance helps open student’s eyes to careers they may not have considered.
+The best careers guidance helps open student’s eyes to careers they may not have considered and encourage them to aspire to achieve highly.

 This involves a high level of support around higher education, apprenticeships and employment.
-The aim is to ensure all pupils secure the right courses at the right level to sustain post-16 destinations.
+The aim is to ensure all students secure the places on the right courses at the right level to sustain post-16 destinations and beyond.

 To view out Careers Stategy, please click here.